Message from Mr. Jun SAITO, Consul General

 My name is Jun Saito and I am succeeding Mr. Osamu Izawa as Consul General of Japan in Montreal.
 Since arriving in Montreal from Tokyo on October 19, I have already come to learn much.

-In the past, I have worked overseas in various countries including France, Thailand, and Australia, and while I have visited Canada on short business trips before, this is my first time in Montreal.
-Coincidentally, it is also my first time serving as Consul General.
+I have worked abroad in Belgium, India, France, and the United States, and I have been on short business trips to Canada, but this is my first time in Montreal as a diplomat.
+This will also be my first mandate as Consul General.

 Consul General of Japan in Montreal